 - Occasions and Gifts (£960 million)

-Many business owners like to completely outsource marketing to someone “with more knowledge” than themselves.
+Many small business owners like to completely outsource marketing to someone “with more knowledge” than themselves.
 Others prefer to take advice and have either internal staff complete the work or even themselves.

 Research suggests that 81% of all purchases start online.
 This is a huge number to be missing out on.
-Of course not all of these purchases happen online and more often than not this is all about researching potential solutions to problems the user has or narrowing down the options they have available to them.
+Of course, not all of these purchases happen online, and more often than not, this is all about researching potential solutions to problems the user has or narrowing down the options they have available to them.

 To gain a positive return on an SEO investment you need to be in front of the searcher as and when they are searching for a solution or product.
 This doesn’t just mean being there when their “credit card is in hand” ready to make the purchase.
-This means being in front of the searcher when they are starting out in the buying funnel.
+This means being in front of the searcher when they are starting in the buying funnel.
 Commonly referred to as the awareness stage.

 Searchers all over the world normally start by looking for a solution to a problem they have.
-“How do I waterproof my shed?” this question is at the very start of any buying process.
+“How do I waterproof my shed?”
+This question is at the very start of any buying process.

-A good SEO strategy will use this type of question and create content to answer this specific question and each stage through the buying funnel until they have purchased the product you offer that enables them to waterproof their shed.
+A good SEO strategy will use this type of question and create content to answer this specific question, and each stage through the buying funnel until they have purchased the product you offer that enables them to waterproof their shed.

-So, to answer the above question, Yes, if done right, you will gain a positive return on your investment into search engine optimisation.
+So, to answer the above question, Yes, if done right, you will gain a positive return on your investment into Search Engine Optimisation.

 SEO done right is a great way to gain a long-term upward trajectory for your business when it comes to organic results.

-When looking to build your marketing plan for the next 12 months you must at least have looked at SEO.
+When looking to build your marketing strategy for the next 12 months you must at least have looked at SEO.
 With an estimated 61% of non-brand, organic clicks going to the top 3 positions in the search engine results page, there’s a huge amount of business to be generated using the right SEO agency and gaining the right results.